evanwang810/rngdle-bot/README.md

 1. `taskkill /T /F` walks every tracked chromedriver process tree.
 2. A PowerShell sweep finds any surviving `chrome.exe` / `chromedriver.exe`
-   whose command line references one of our temp dirs and kills those too — this catches the orphan case where chromedriver died first.
+   whose command line references one of our temp dirs and kills those too;
+   this catches the orphan case where chromedriver died first.
 3. The temp dirs are removed.

 ## Troubleshooting

-- **"attempted relative import with no known parent package"** — you ran `python rngdle.py` from inside the package folder.
+- **"attempted relative import with no known parent package"**: you ran `python rngdle.py` from inside the package folder.
 Either go up one level (`python -m rngdle`) or use the full path (`python C:\path\to\rngdle\rngdle.py`).
-- **`PermissionError: chromedriver.exe ... being used by another process`** — a
-  prior run left Chrome around.
+- **`PermissionError: chromedriver.exe ... being used by another process`**: a prior run left Chrome around.
 Open Task Manager, end stray `chrome.exe` / `chromedriver.exe`, retry.
-- **Always stuck on Vercel checkpoint** — VPN on, drop `workers` to 1, raise `delay between cycles` to 3–5s.
+- **Always stuck on Vercel checkpoint**: VPN on, drop `workers` to 1, raise `delay between cycles` to 3–5s.
-- **Same score over and over** — rngdle gives one roll per day per session;
+- **Same score over and over**: rngdle gives one roll per day per session;
   once you've hit the cap the page just keeps returning your last result.
   Use the "stop after a roll >= (EP)" option if you want to stop on a good score.

-## License

-MIT.